 It would be surprising not to see PHEV’s beating BEV’s in the world’s 8th largest market for EV’s.
 Germany is home to BMW, Mercedes and VW, all brands that missed the boat on electric vehicles, now trying to catch a fast train on the back of PHEV’s.
 The three charts above clearly show how the release of plug-in hybrid variants of existing models since 2014 helped increase the sale of electric vehicles.
 Like in other European markets, the consumer is spoiled for choice in Germany.

 Sweden, number nine on the list of the Top 10 EV Markets and the home of Volvo also shows a big affinity for PHEV’s.
 The Mitsubishi Outlander again has a significant portion of the EV market, with a 25% market share of all EV’s sold.
 There is a significant drop between the number eight position of the Top 10 EV Markets and that of the ninth, with a 50,000 unit drop from 80,000, leaving very little to write home about.
-None the less Sweden commands the fourth position on the list of EV’s as a percentage of total vehicle registrations, with 3.5% of all new vehicles registered being an EV in 2016.
+None the less Sweden commands the fourth position on the list of EV’s as a percentage of total vehicle registrations, with 3.5% of all new vehicles registered to be an EV in 2016.

 Canada in many ways mirrors the USA in trends, obviously at a much smaller scale.
 Just five models represent nearly 75% of all EV sales in the country, being the Chevrolet Volt, Tesla Model S, Nissan Leaf, Tesla Model X and the Smart ForTwo ED.
 The popularity of the Smart ForTwo makes it clear why Daimler decided to only sell electric versions of the micro car in the country.